nekolessi/nekochatterino/README.md

 ## Source and building

-The current NekoChatterino work is on the [`upgrade/chatterino-2.5.5` branch](https://github.com/nekolessi/chatterino7/tree/upgrade/chatterino-2.5.5).
+The current Neko's Chatterino work is on the [`upgrade/chatterino-2.5.5` branch](https://github.com/nekolessi/chatterino7/tree/upgrade/chatterino-2.5.5).

 ```shell